2012 Dodge Journey Performance

 The American Value Package and SE trims have a 2.4-liter inline four-cylinder engine that makes 173 horsepower.
 That engine is mated to a four-speed automatic transmission.
-Reviewers say it’s underpowered and that its EPA-estimated fuel economy ratings of are too low for a powertrain this slow.
-Front-wheel drive models get 19/26 mpg city/highway.
+Reviewers say it’s underpowered and that its EPA-estimated fuel economy ratings are too low for a powertrain this slow.
+Front-wheel-drive models get 19/26 mpg city/highway.

 All other trims get a 3.6-liter V6 engine that makes 283 horsepower.
 It’s mated to a six-speed automatic transmission.
-Reviewers like this engine better, and say it has enough power to hustle the Journey onto freeways with no problem.
-However, adding this engine will cost you several thousand dollars more.
+Reviewers like this engine better and say it has enough power to hustle the Journey onto freeways with no problem.
 The V6 gets 17/25 mpg city/highway in two-wheel drive and 16/24 mpg with all-wheel drive.

 - “Journey's V6 is strong from a stop and easily keeps up with highway traffic.
 The smooth and alert 6-speed automatic transmission is quick to deliver more power." -- Consumer Guide

 - "The four-cylinder engine found in the base 2012 Dodge Journey SE just doesn't have enough power to get this heavy crossover moving.
 It also doesn't provide the fuel economy to justify its dawdling pace." -- Edmunds